Derivative Of Inverse Tan 2x

 Graphical Representation and Interpretation

 The derivative, 2 / (1 + 4x²), tells us the instantaneous rate of change of arctan(2x) at any given point x.
 Graphically, it represents the slope of the tangent line to the curve y = arctan(2x) at that point.
 Notice that the denominator (1 + 4x²) is always positive, ensuring the derivative is always positive.
-This means the function arctan(2x) is always increasing.
+That's why this means the function arctan(2x) is always increasing.
 The derivative also approaches zero as x approaches positive or negative infinity, indicating that the rate of increase diminishes as x moves further from zero.

 Applications and Relevance